 Geoengineering is conventionally split into two broad categories:

 The first is carbon geoengineering, often also called carbon dioxide removal (CDR).
-The other is solar geoengineering, often also called solar radiation management (SRM) or albedo modification.
+The other is solar geoengineering, often also called solar radiation management (SRM), albedo modification, or sunlight reflection.
 There are large differences.

 Carbon geoengineering seeks to remove carbon dioxide from the atmosphere, which would address the root cause of climate change — the accumulation of carbon dioxide in the atmosphere.
 In the chain from emissions to concentrations to temperatures to impacts, it breaks the link from emissions to concentrations.